 All of this will be presented within a modern Scottish context - incorporating contemporary themes and politics alongside Scotland's own turbulent history with "the witch".
-The show will be site-responsive, performed in non-traditional spaces, and incorporate local history.
+The goal is for the show to be flexible; we want to be able to perform the show in non-traditional spaces, such as community halls and churches, and incorporate local history wherever applicable.